Rosenthal Kalabus & Therrian

 We Pick Up the Phone Every Time; Call 24 Hours a Day, 7 Days a Week

-Being accused of domestic violence is stressful and potentially life-altering.
+Domestic Violence Lawyer Serving Addison ImageBeing accused of domestic violence is stressful and potentially life-altering.
 In an instant, your relationships and reputation are in jeopardy.
 Whether you’ve been falsely accused or made a mistake in the heat of the moment, you deserve a strong legal defense—and a team that’s ready to fight for your side of the story.
+Rosenthal Kalabus & Therrian’s experienced domestic violence lawyer in Addison understands what’s at stake.
+With extensive experience handling domestic violence cases across Collin County, we’ve helped countless people facing similar charges protect their rights.

 Understanding Domestic Violence Charges in Addison

-In Texas, domestic violence is legally called as “family violence.”
+In Texas, domestic violence is legally called “family violence.”
 Family violence occurs when one family or household member causes or threatens to or does cause physical harm, bodily injury, assault, or sexual assault.

 Furthermore, domestic violence isn’t limited to hitting or physical aggression.
 It can include: